 - Manage classroom behaviours by setting clear expectations for responsible participation before beginning.

-- Use the question stems on the Spectrum of Effective Questioning to help build questions across the range of thinking taxonomies.
+- Use the question stems on our infographic the Spectrum of Effective Questioning to help build questions across the range of thinking taxonomies.

 - Find and use language filters and moderation features.